Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Methods

-This can be seen in \cref{fig:fs8_cosmos}, where the fiducial values of $f\sigma_8$ as a function of redshift for the two cosmologies, as well as the expectations from \citet{planck2016cosmological} $\Lambda$CDM best-fitting model assuming General Relativity are shown.
+This is shown in \cref{fig:fs8_cosmos}, where we show the fiducial values of $f\sigma_8$ as a function of redshift for the two cosmologies as well as the expectations from \citet{planck2016cosmological} $\Lambda$CDM best-fitting model assuming General Relativity.

-Interestingly, the values of $f\sigma_8(z)$ for the RayGal $\Lambda$CDM ($w$CDM) model are close to Planck ones at high (low) redshift.
-It is worth emphasising the importance of analysing simulations with different cosmologies, since we can analyse them blindly in a fiducial cosmology, as in observations, and see whether one can recover unbiased estimates of the growth rate of structure.
+Interestingly, the values of $f\sigma_8(z)$ for the RayGal $\Lambda$CDM ($w$CDM) model are close those from Planck at high (low) redshift.
+It is worth emphasising the importance of analysing simulations with different cosmologies, since we can analyse them blindly in a fiducial cosmology, as in observations, and see whether unbiased estimates of the growth rate of structure can be recovered.